rraadd88/dms2dfe_docs/1installation.rst

 Before install (Recommended)
 ----------------------------

+In order for the installation of `dms2dfe` and its dependencies to run smoothly, make sure that the debian system has fundamental packages required for installations e.g. `gcc` (GNU Compiler Collection) etc. Following command would install them if they are absent on your system: `sudo apt-get install build-essential zlib1g-dev libncurses5-dev libncursesw5-dev gawk;sudo apt-get update`.

 `dms2dfe` requires python 2.7 environment and a linux system (tested on debian).
 `Anaconda Python Distribution`_ is recommended for installing required python packages.
 In order to avoid common issues with installation, a conda environment can be created.